thanu-shree-13/interview-prep-tool/README.md

 An AI-powered mock interview platform that helps you practice for technical interviews.
 Pick a role, answer questions out loud or by typing, and get AI-driven feedback on both your content and your speaking pace — with difficulty that adapts based on how well you're answering.

-**Demo:** Live deployment was on AWS free tier and has since been turned off to avoid charges.
-A recorded walkthrough is available: _add your video link here_

 ## Features

 - **Role-based question generation** — Select a job role (e.g. Full Stack Developer) and company/difficulty tags; questions are generated dynamically via the Grok API instead of pulled from a static bank.